tea83/team83/Task1/Embedding Extraction/readme.md

 import torch
 from transformers import CLIPProcessor, CLIPModel, CLIPTokenizer from tqdm import tqdm

-# EfficientNet Image Embedding Generator
+# EfficientNet Image Embedding Processor

-This Python script provides functions to load a pre-trained EfficientNet model, preprocess images, and generate image embeddings using the model.
-It also includes a function to generate embeddings for a DataFrame containing image file paths.
+This Python script utilizes the EfficientNet model from the `efficientnet_pytorch` library to generate image embeddings.
+The code provides functions to load a pre-trained EfficientNet model, preprocess images, and generate embeddings for a batch of images or a DataFrame containing image file paths.

 ## Dependencies

-- `pandas`: Data manipulation library.
+- **pandas**: Data manipulation library.
-- `torch`: PyTorch library for deep learning.
+- **torch**: PyTorch library for deep learning.
-- `torchvision`: PyTorch's library for computer vision tasks.
+- **torchvision**: PyTorch's library for computer vision tasks.
-- `efficientnet_pytorch`: EfficientNet PyTorch implementation.
+- **efficientnet_pytorch**: EfficientNet PyTorch implementation.
-- `PIL`: Python Imaging Library for image processing.
+- **PIL**: Python Imaging Library for image processing.
-- `tqdm`: A library for creating progress bars in the console.
+- **tqdm**: A library for creating progress bars in the console.

 ## Functions